BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-org-nouns.html %}
 {% include success-person-nouns.html %}

-We see that the number of organisation and person items influence the success indicator.
-ORGANIZATION: the success is maximum for 2 Organization occurences and minimum for 3.
-PERSON: the success is maximum for 3 Person occurences and zero for 0 to 2 occurences.
+We see that the number of organisation and person items influence the success indicator. 'organisation': the success is maximum for 2 Organization occurences and minimum for 3. 'person': the success is maximum for 3 Person occurences and zero for 0 to 2 occurences.
 However, we think that the high succes of titles with 2 Organizations NER or 3 Person NER might be due to a low number of occurences in the dataset, hence creating high variance.

 Instead of looking at the number of occurences of person or organization type, we can decide to compare movie titles with at least one person or one organization type.
 If the title contains both types, it will be considered in both categories.

 {% include success-NER.html %}

+According to this plot, having a named 'organization' or 'person' in the movie title influences the success of the movie (almost x3).
+We don't see much difference between the organization and the person type.
+However, we must nuance those results by taking into account the previous plots, the difference with titles that contain no 'organisation' or 'person' item might be significant because of the few titles that contain more than one occurence.

 #### Presence of protagonist name